10 Exclusive Books With Morally Grey Characters

 9. Burn the Dark (Malus Domestica)

 The story follows a punk YouTuber who’s a witch hunter, and she films hunting witches, except that it’s real.
 It also has some stranger things vibes with a kid and his group of friends.
-I got some super creepy moments where there are real horror elements to it.
+I got some super creepy moments with real horror elements to it.
 But then, sometimes the horror is that this is set in the South, and there’s racism happening.

 There’s a creepy scene in a public restroom in the middle of the night where no one else is around.
 It’s a whole lot of fun.
 So, I’m super excited to read book two because I got a cliffhanger at the end.